Things You Learn When You Become a Dad for the First Time

 If you didn’t talk much about excrement before, your life is about to take a seismic shit, I mean, shift.
 You will obsess over the texture of shit, the colour of it (my mental cache of shit hues is like a Farrow & Ball catalogue), how frequently it comes and how it smells.
 You might even start to enjoy the smell.
 This is your life now.
 The very idea of squeamishness is a far, forgotten memory, like the time when you didn’t want to go to bed at 7PM every night.
 Remember when you used to talk about the heteronormative conspiracy in Michael Bay films?
 REMEMBER?
 Nah, you probably don’t, because you can’t even remember what was said five minutes ago.

 Because, in the middle of this tornado of shit and tears, there is your baby.
-Someone who may steal your sanity and sleep, but whose cuteness does, by quite sickening Darwinism, make it OK, somehow.
+Someone who may steal your sanity and sleep, but whose cuteness does, by quite sickening Darwinism, make it okay, somehow.
 Even in the depths of 3.57AM madness, his beauty transcends the situation.
 Fatherhood is the weirdest, most psychedelic trip you will ever take.
-It’s like being hit by lightning, every day.
+It’s like being hit by lightening, every day.

 More like this: